Amazon and eBay Images Broken By Photobucket's 'Ransom Demand'

 Re: (Score:2)

-Dumb Move Photobucket (Score:1)
+Dumb Move Photobucket (Score:2)

 Good bye Photobucket (Score:2)